 Step parents get a bad rap in pop culture and fairy tales, and we don’t fare much better in the blood-obsessed nuclear family fiction of the real world, either.
 In stories, we’re evil and heartless bastards who either care nothing for our stepchildren, or have the annoying habit of trying to bake them into pies all the time.
 In the mind of your average sitcom viewer, we’re bumbling fools and inconsistent sources of unsteady drama.
 We’re the extra bits tacked onto the the points of the Mom, Dad and Child triangle that make it stick out at embarrassing angles all the other shapes point at and laugh.
 In short, we’re not worth very much to anybody.
 That’s the stereotype.

 In truth, however, being a stepdad or stepmom is noble sort of thing, if you tilt your head just right and squint a little.
 After all, we chose to add our stepchildren to our lives rather than hop in bed to roll the DNA dice and hope it lands on seven.
 We accept the children as they already are – and, when done properly, we take our place in a kind of familial tetrahedron, where the three points of Mom and Dad and Step Parent make up the base of the pyramid that supports the kiddo capstone at the top.
 That’s how it’s supposed to work, at any rate.
 If you’re experiencing something different, you might be doing it wrong.
 Then again, my experience has been with a toddler, which is a far cry from marrying into teenagers.
 Your mileage may vary.
+(UPDATE: I wrote this in 2010.
+It’s 2016 now, and the toddler is ten years old.
+Both hands.
+All ten fingers.
+And the only thing that’s changed is he’s even more amazing than he was six years ago.)

 Still, in the interests of Education, here’s how to do it properly.
 I think…

-Kristian’s Five Rules For Step Parenting A Toddler
+The Five Rules Of Step Parenting

 1.)
 If you are a step parent, you are not Mom or Dad – and you never will be.